 - Bird netting, tool fabric, or recyclables such as orange bags or strawberry containers.

 Directions: Small animals are a problem for many gardeners.
 Squirrels and birds may eat blueberries from the bushes as soon as they begin to turn blue.
 Dogs may eat green beans right off the plants.
 Choose a plant in the garden that is susceptible to pests.
 Encourage your child to design an object to keep the plants safe from pets.
 Try to use re-usable materials when possible.
 Test out the usefulness of this newly designed object.
 Discuss what worked and what didn’t.
 Re-design and create if needed.

 Are you hoping to bring even more STEM into your child’s life every day?
-Consider enrolling them in one of Sylvan’s newest Edge programs: Robotics, Coding, Math, and Study Edge.
+Consider enrolling them in one of Sylvan’s STEM programs: Robotics, Coding, Engineering and Math.